 WHAT'S IN THE MIDDLE?

 The responsibility to create order out of chaos is in the middle.
 And there stories of a man who used to work in the middle of things in order to serve others.

-It's said that all of us are to be of the same mind as Jesus Christ.
+In Philippians 2:5, it says that all of us are to be of the same mind as Jesus Christ.
 What does that mean?
 It's easy to understand by checking out Philippians Chapter 2 where it says that joy in life (a joyful meaning in life) can be experienced by being of the same mind with someone else, by having the same love one toward another, by being knit together in spirit, both intent on one purpose and moving in the same direction, and living a meaningful life that reflects your believing and communication by your words and actions.
 The key to understanding this and other spiritual truths and statements about love is to know that this "same love" is not about emotion.
 It's more about doing things unselfishly for the benefit of other people and a willingness to work and seek the best for another.

 Now, that sounds like there's meaning in life.
 And it has something to do with the responsibility of being in the middle.

 Let's talk about what really matters in life.